NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

    to something small, like :math:`0.0001.` This can be increased to :math:`0.001` if noticing that the output DEM strays too far.

--  As stated before, more images with more diverse illumination conditions result in more accurate terrain.
-Ideally there should be at least 3 images, with the shadows being, respectively, on the left, right, and then perhaps missing or small.

 -  Bundle-adjustment for multiple images is crucial, to eliminate camera errors which will result in ``sfs`` converging to a local minimum.
    This is described in :numref:`sfs-lola`.

+- More images with more diverse illumination conditions result in more accurate terrain.
+Ideally there should be at least 3 images, with the shadows being, respectively, on the left, right, and then perhaps missing or small.
+Images with intermediate illumination conditions may be needed for bundle adjustment to work.

 -  Floating the albedo (option ``--float-albedo``) can introduce instability and divergence, it should be avoided unless obvious